Tackling childbirth sepsis in Malawi

 Sepsis is a life-threatening condition triggered by infection.
-Childbirth is a particularly hazardous time for women and babies.
+Childbirth is a hazardous time for women and babies but many deaths are preventable.
 Mothers are dying because systems are not in place to identify and treat sepsis quickly and effectively.
 We know from other countries that survival can be doubled if the right care is delivered early.
-Together with our colleagues in Malawi, we have devised FAST-M, a bundle of interventions to tackle sepsis - now we need to implement it for the poorest mothers.
+Together with our colleagues in Malawi, we have devised FAST-M, a care package to tackle sepsis; now we need to implement it for the poorest mothers.

-To continue to test and improve the maternal sepsis care package in 15 rural hospitals & clinics
+To continue to test and improve the maternal sepsis care package in 15 rural hospitals and clinics.

-Activities» Supply thermometers, fetal pinnards, blood pressure monitors & other basic medical tools to the 15 sites to support them to assess & diagnose sepsis
+Activities» Supply thermometers, fetal pinnards, blood pressure monitors and other medical equipment to the sites to support them to assess and diagnose sepsis.

 What success will look like